Last Updated on April 6, 2023 by Robert Mejia

 Drum Kit Bleed

 In modern music production, the drummer has to perform through several sets of microphones that are set to capture the sounds from individual components of the drum kit.
 Every microphone put in place helps to pick the sound of one element.
 The process is not straightforward since the drum kit consists of instruments that are close to each other.
-Moreover, there are also percussion instruments which can be very loud and transmit their sound waves in more than one direction.
+Moreover, there are also percussion instruments that can be very loud and transmit their sound waves in more than one direction.
 When performing a multi-channel drum recording, each drum is more likely to interact with all microphones.
 Therefore, it is tough to avoid a bleed from occurring.

 You can circumvent the problem by doing overdubs: each musician will have to perform separately to a metronome beat or an already recorded drum track.
 There are unique booths and acoustic barriers that you can put in place to ensure that the sound you engineer is clear.

 It is very similar to drum bleed but involves only single musical instruments.
-A good example is if you are playing a bass guitar in a room with another device and the mics of the device pick up the bass guitar.
+A good example is if you are playing the bass guitar in a room with another device and the mics of the device pick up the bass guitar.
 It is a common occurrence in recording rooms.

 Positioning Instruments and Sound Sources in Strategic Positions